keitheous/Toy-Robot/ReadMe.md

 |Unrecognized Extended Index(UEX)| 4 | 5 | 6 | 7 |
 |Unrecognized Extended Index(UEX)| 8 | 9 | 10 | 11 |
 |Unrecognized Extended Index(UEX)| 12 | 13 | 14| 15 |

-Referring to the Array above, we know that Directions[0] and Directions[-4] result in the "NORTH" value in the array.
-Similarly, "SOUTH" can be obtained from Directions[-2] and "WEST" from Directions[3].
-In an extreme cases when more than 4 RIGHTs (6 RIGHTS) appear in the command line the robot should be able to rotate past the recognized array index.

 I have written down a formula to achieve this.